 Car Purchasing Company

 There are many companies out there that focus simply on purchasing your car.
 You will know all the different jungles from the TV adverts of radio.
-These are specialists in this industry and make a living out of purchasing cars.
+These are specialists such as Gumtree.
 If you head on over to their website then you will be able to instantly place the registration number of the car you are trying to sell on to the site and then it will ask you to give the condition of the car.
 For every piece of damage there will be a value taken off the car in terms of the money they will give you.
 Once a value has been sent to you, you can then decide if this is worth selling to them.
 Something to point out – once you get this car inspected by them, they will then look to find any little scratch or mark that you did not declare to them and claim that it will knock money off the car value.
 If you manage to get to an agreed price (maybe through a bit of haggling) then one of the good advantages of this process is that you will get the money transferred to you fairly quickly.